All Episodes

 It says the Chief Justice shall preside over the impeachment of the president.

-Well, it's not Joe Biden is being impeached.
+Well, it's not Joe Biden who's being impeached.

-And so, you know, the primary purpose of impeachment, if you read Article 2, uh says i it's removal from office.
+And so, you know, the primary purpose of impeachment, if you read Article 2, says it's removal from office.

-That's that's what this is the politics of revenge.
+That's what this is, the politics of revenge.

-You know, there were occasions where a VP might preside over it or maybe the ranking member, I guess the person that's been there the longest is, you know, 452 years, I believe Pat Leahy, uh Jordan Seculo.
+You know, there were occasions where a VP might preside over it or maybe the ranking member, I guess the person that's been there the longest is 452 years, I believe, Pat Leahy, Jordan Seculo.

-Um I mean, that would just further add to the shift show circus that the Democrats will create.
+I mean, that would just further add to the ship show circus that the Democrats will create.

-And it's amazing that, you know, now, you know, the week into the the Biden presidency, and every network, no network was talking about Joe Biden.
+And it's amazing that now the week into the Biden presidency and every network, no network was talking about Joe Biden.

 Every network was talking about Donald Trump.

-He's not even able to communicate right now in normal social, you know, social media outlets.
+He's not even able to communicate right now in normal social media outlets.

-And on top of that, it does look like, by the way, uh based off of calls we were just on with synod staff that Patrick Leahy is going to be presiding over this, and he'll still be able to vote.
+And on top of that, it does look like, by the way, based off of calls we were just on with Senate staff that Patrick Leahy is going to be presiding over this and he'll still be able to vote.

-And this legal debate over whether or not they have the power, to me, it it's it that's a moot point because the Senate should be more I think a more respected body and be able to decide, you know, when should they use the power?
+And this legal debate over whether or not they have the power, to me, that's a moot point because the Senate should be more, I think, a more respected body and be able to decide, you know, when should they use the power?

 We know we have a trial date now, and the president's going to be acquitted for the second time in about a year and two months.

-And they they they want to prevent, they want to do anything they can to tarnish him.
+And they want to prevent, they want to do anything they can to tarnish him.

 I think they especially like that they can tarnish him right now, and he's not able to speak out.

 So J.B.
-Raskett, who voted to decertify Donald Trump's election, and Eric Swalwell with this Chinese spy scandal, and Ted Liu, who is harassing us because we represent the president, would harass us on Twitter, a congressman.
+Raskin, who voted to decertify Donald Trump's election, and Eric Swalwell with his Chinese spy scandal, and Ted Liu, who was harassing us because we represent the president, would harass us on Twitter, a congressman.

-They put for them to take the case to the U.S. Senate, and they know they've got to convince 17 Republicans.
+They put forth them to take the case to the U.S. Senate, and they know they've got to convince 17 Republicans.

 It's just like picking Adam Schiff and Jerry Nadler again.

-Well, I don't I don't think it's gonna end the way they want, but I also think that it's now a foregone conclusion.
+Well, I don't think it's going to end the way they want, but I also think that it's now a foregone conclusion.

-So now it's just gonna be a show trial.
+So now it's just going to be a show trial.

-And you know, how does this impact Joe Biden, Mr. Unity, unity, unity, unity, unity, um, as he sits on the sidelines scared to death to ever once challenge his his radical base, which based on you know just a few days in office, uh, have made it that pretty much their run in the government.
+And, you know, how does this impact Joe Biden, Mr. Unity, Unity, Unity, Unity, Unity, as he sits on the sidelines scared to death to ever once challenge his radical base, which based on just a few days in office, have made it that pretty much they're running the government.

-I doubt Joe Biden had any say input into these, you know, seventeen on day one executive orders that he passed, and the other one since, Greg.
+I doubt Joe Biden had any say input into these 17 on day one executive orders that he passed and the other ones since, Greg.

-Um, and you know, says basically, oh, you know, gosh, it's it's their decision.
+And, you know, says basically, oh, you know, gosh, it's their decision.

 You know, I have long argued that Joe Biden doesn't have the intellect or the leadership skills to be a good president of the United States.